“And let us run with endurance the race God has set before us.”

 It is easier to run alone, rather than run in a group.
 Running with others means keeping pace with those around you.
 Not so fast that you outpace the slower ones, and not so slow that you slow down the group.
 There are many who simply prefer running without the ‘constraints’ of others.
 Consider these:

-- Timing, learning the right stride so you won’t collide.
+- Timing, learning the right stride so you won’t collide

-- Encouragement, for those who are weary or limp.
+- Encouragement, for those who are weary or limp

-- Finish line, keep everyone’s eyes on the final outcome.
+- Finish line, keep everyone’s eyes on the final outcome

-Perhaps this seems difficult.
+Perhaps this all seems difficult.
 To be consistent in this kind of running is far too restrictive.
 It seems more difficult than running alone; there are far too many issues.
 And yet, I have determined that running with others has its own rewards.

 We were never meant to be alone— solitary persons.
 We were created to engage the personalities of others.
-We must slow or speed up to keep the cohesion of everyone.
+We must either slow down or speed up to keep the cohesion of everyone.
 We may want to speed up the pace a little bit.
 But if we do, it would mean the separation of the slower runners.
 But we are meant to run with others.

 We will make these decisions on the spur of the ‘racing’ moment.
 Yet they determine everything.
 Will I curtail my desire to win, without you?
 Can I stand at the ‘winners line’ confidently after leaving you far behind?